colynb/colyn.dev/src/blog/add-drafts-to-gridsome-blog.md

 },
 ```

-This ensures the Blog index page does not inlcude the post.
+This ensures the Blog index page does not include the post.
 If you have any other pages that list blog posts, you will need to make similar change.
 For instance, the Tag page will likely be showing your draft post if it includes tags.

 From there, just make sure you change your v-for from `v-for="post in $page.posts.edges"` to `v-for="post in posts"`